BercikOndrej/React-game-discovery-hub/README.md

 - `react-icons` for many icons
 - `axios` axios for easy http comunication
 - `dotenv` for managing enviroment variables
+- `@tanstack/react-query` for fetching data
+- `react-infinity-scroll-component` for infinite scrolling

 ## Practised Terms

 - Connection to the backend
 - Fetching data from server and canceling a fetch request
+- Working with `React-query` library for fetching data
 - Creating React Components
 - Learning `Tailwind CSS` and `Shadcn UI` in detail
 - Rendering data dynamically